 Confirmation class is offered to 8th grade students (or any age older who want to be confirmed), typically completed at age 14.
 Class starts in September and lasts through May when students are confirmed.
-The classes, lead by the pastor, meet about twice a month on Sundays after worship for about one hour.
 Each class is filled with information about Jesus’s life, how to live your life as a Christian, and how to serve others.
 In addition to classes, each student works with an adult mentor from the congregation, who also attends class.

 Our church has hosted many weddings over the years for our members and friends of St. Johns.
 As part of our Open and Affirming pledge, same sex marriages are welcome at St. Johns.The Marriage Ceremony

 The essence of marriage is a covenanted commitment that has its foundation in the faithfulness of God’s love.
 The marriage ceremony is the glad occasion on which two people unite in the mutual exchange of covenant promises.
 The one presiding acts as an official representative of the church and gives the marriage the church’s blessing.
 The congregation joins in affirming the marriage and in offering support and thanksgiving for the new family.
-It is the responsibility of the one who presides to meet with the couple prior to the marriage ceremony in order to counsel them concerning the Christian understanding of this relationship.
+Pre-marital counseling is offered but not required.

 It is the responsibility of the one presiding at the marriage to understand and conform to the laws in the place where the ceremony is to be held.
 Our Ministerial Staff at St. John’s are always happy to assist a couple through the planning and execution of a beautiful ceremony designed especially for the couple.